vishal-gits/airbnb-clone/README.md

-This is a clone of a accomodation booking app, similar to airbnb.
+This is a accomodation booking app, where travellers can book an accomodation and hosts can post a accomodation for rent.

 This is developed on Sveltekit framework with Graphql/apollo,Tailwindcss, Typescript using Mongoose, Mongodb Atlas for database.